-Note: a few Georgetown-specific things to keep in mind are their focus on ethics and morality, because of their Jesuit history, and their focus on creating individuals in service of the world.
+Note: A few Georgetown-specific things to keep in mind are their focus on ethics and morality, due to their Jesuit history and their focus on molding individuals in service of the world.
 The exact wording of these prompts is no coincidence.

 This essay asks how your interest in Georgetown relates to your goals.
 Don’t forget to mention your goals.
 How will studying at Georgetown College impact your future knowledge and self?
 Draw on what you know about what makes Georgetown unique that would contribute to an extraordinary experience in programs that are offered at most other colleges and universities.

 - Studying science in the location of the March for Science contributes a political relevance to a technical field that will jump-start the interdisciplinary career of your dreams.
 Use this essay to demonstrate your knowledge of one of Georgetown’s greatest assets: its location, while simultaneously depicting your enthusiasm for science beyond the lab.